 UniCredit Group has adopted a Group- wide approach in order to implement a Dodd-Frank Act governance model at Group level.

-UniCredit Bank AG is provisionally registered as a Swap Dealer with the U.S. Commodity Futures Trading Commission (CFTC) and with the National Futures Association (NFA).
+UniCredit Bank GmbH is provisionally registered as a Swap Dealer with the U.S. Commodity Futures Trading Commission (CFTC) and with the National Futures Association (NFA).

 For purposes of Title VI of the Dodd-Frank Act ("the Volcker Rule") a regular business analysis is performed by the relevant units in order to verify how far the respective activities are relevant for the Volcker Rule.
 In accordance with the results of the a.m. analysis, the relevant Compliance Program is then implemented as required by the Volcker Rule.